narainsagar/narainsagar/README.md

 ## My name is <i>Narain (Sagar) Menghwar.</i>

-Hi, I am a software engineer (currently based in <i>Italy</i>).
-I like playing arround variety of technologies like Web, JS, PHP, C/C++ and many more.
+Hi, I am an simple software engineer (currently based in <i>EU - Schengen region</i>).
+I like playing arround bunch of technologies like: Web/Mobile, Javascript, PHP, Python/Java/.NET and C/C++ etc. and many more.

-On the side, I am also a Founding Member of @LecceTechCommunity community group, where we foster learning, tech, education, communities, advancement and much more.
+On the side, I am also a Founding Member of @LecceTechCommunity community group, where we foster students - learning, tech, education, communities, advancement ecc. and  more.

-You can read more about me [here](http://narainsagar.com)
+You can read more about me [here](http://narainsagar.github.io)

 Also, Feel free to check my articles [here](http://narainsagar.com/blog)